Skip to content

 az policy state trigger-scan \

---resource-group rg-net-spoke-<prefix>-<region>
+--resource-group rg-spoke-prod-<prefix>-<region>

 Error: Identity not allowed to access subscription